List of Home and Away characters introduced in 2015: Tank Snelgrove

 They then trash the place leading one of them throwing an aerosol can into the fire which explodes and James Edmunds gets hurt.
 Leah and Zac MacGuire (Charlie Clausen) forbid Evie to see Tank.
 One night he sneaks into Evie's room and stays the night but is seen by VJ Patterson (Matt Little) as he leaves off the roof the following morning.
 Evie gets into trouble and Tank convinces her to runaway with him.
 They do and Evie's family is worried about where they are.
 Tank becomes aggressive and scares Evie who wants to leave but is prevented.
 She uses Tank's phone to send a map of where she is to Josh.
 Tank catches her and Evie runs away into the bush.
 Tank chases after her and Josh goes to the location of the map.
 He guesses that Evie is in the bush and it is confirmed by Tank's shouts that he will find her.
 Josh goes into the bush and finds her and brings her back home.
 He leaves Evie at home and tells her he will visit her that evening but while leaving the caravan park Tank runs up behind him and punches him in the back of the head leaving him unconscious and in a coma for a long time.
 Tank plants a fake note saying there is a bomb in his father's office and the HSC exam is stopped and the school is evacuated.
-Tank texts Evie saying if she doesn't come to him he will explode the 'bomb'.
+Tank texts Evie saying if she does not come to him he will explode the 'bomb'.
 Evie finds him and Tank opens up about his past and his mother's death.
 They are found by police and Tank is arrested over the bomb hoax and Josh's punch.